BradleyA/git-TEST-commit-automation/hooks/README.md

 verifying that the design meets its specification from a functional perspective. ...
 Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.

 **hooks directory**, there are two GitHub commit hooks that support running of **test cases**.
 The pre-commit GitHub hook bash script creates a list of committed files with repository subdirectory.
 The post-commit GitHub hook bash script runs found FVT test case(s) for a committed file.
-The hooks directory was created because I wanted to modify the github hooks and track changes per repository.
+The hooks directory was created because I wanted to modify the GitHub hooks and track changes per repository.
 [Learn more about how to setup test cases.](hooks/README.md)

 **Note I found about hooks I need to remember and add to the readme why I added a hooks directory so the hooks can be managed by the repository . . .Hooks are per-repository and are never pushed.
 Similarly, the repo config isn't pushed either, nor is anything in .git/info , or a number of other things.
 Pushing and pulling only exchanges branches/tags and commit objects (and anything reachable from a commit, e.g. trees, blobs**